arangodb/docs/3.10/programs-arangodump-maskings.md

 ### Integer Number

 This masking type replaces the value of the attribute with a random integer number.
-It will replace the value even if it is a string, Boolean, or `null`.
+It replaces the value even if it is a string, Boolean, or `null`.

 Masking settings: